terraform-aws-modules/terraform-aws-ec2-instance/examples/basic/README.md

 Basic EC2 instance
 ==================

 Configuration in this directory creates single EC2 instance with minimum set of arguments: AMI ID and instance type.
+It will also assign Elastic IP (EIP) to an instance.

 Unspecified arguments for security group id and subnet are inherited from the default VPC.